darshan1624/django_concepts/README.md

     Created function student_ranks in seed.py to add ranks to each student.
     Now once we have the id of student we can identify rank of the student.

+14) Custom User Model
+    Django provides two type of classes
+    1) abstract user class   (django fields/Columns + new fileds)
+    2) abstact baseuser class (create from scratch only will get username, password)

+    Write model manager
+    So, that django know to create additonal field for user menitoned in customUser.
+    Otherwise when u excute createuser it wont create other fields.

+    To write model manager.
+Create new file manager.py in app (on level of views, models,..) from django.contrib.auth.base_user import BaseUserManager
+    Create a class UserManger(BaseUserManager):

+    Now just like creatsuperuser we have two other functions
+    1) create_user
+    2) create super_user

+    customize both functions.
+    pass required params

+    In settings.py need to mention the customUser model you created.

+    AUTH_USER_MODEL = 'appname.CustomUser'

+    //Now u may face import issues if already using defaul user model of django
+    // in other views or other apps.

+    To switch to customUser model for other apps, import customUser from django.contrib.auth import get_user_model

+    User = get_user_model()